 The trouble is, there seems to be a disparity between the attitudes of employees and employers towards flexible working with only half of employers offering this.

 With all this in mind, it seems employers will only attract the brightest talent if they’re open to the idea of flexible working.
-As Louise Campbell, Managing Director at Robert Walters Ireland, highlights: “Flexibility around working hours is a priority for many women, but employers must also consider taking a flexible approach to how this policy is implemented."
+As Suzanne Feeney, Managing Director at Robert Walters Ireland, highlights: “Flexibility around working hours is a priority for many women, but employers must also consider taking a flexible approach to how this policy is implemented."

 “By giving managers the freedom to organise flexible working arrangements on a case-by-case basis with staff, employers can ensure that these arrangements work for each individual – rather than a blanket policy which may not be appropriate for some staff.”